Design Process – Harthstone Isles

 The writing parts of this project were completed in a fairly short timeframe and formed the building blocks for the rest of the mod.
 My involvement with Harthstone Isles helped me greatly develop my collaborative writing skills in a time-sensitive environment.
 I was also able to work closely with a teammate and the Writing Lead, which was invaluable in terms of working to a specified structure and with contextual and time-based constraints.

-Iterating my quest writing in response to direction from the Writing Lead was also useful for me to practice.
-It gave me a deeper insight into the importance of project scope and helped me develop balancing skills in terms of building satisfying outcomes.
+I also practiced iterating my quest writing in response to direction from the Writing Lead.
+Doing so gave me a deeper insight into the importance of project scope and helped me develop balancing skills in terms of building satisfying outcomes.
 I needed to trim back the possible endings for the quest without leaving the player feeling dissatisfied.
 I did this by designing two outcomes that differed, but still wrapped up the quest objectives in a satisfying way, depending on which NPC the player chooses to interact with at the end.

 I also found that working on this project helped me strengthen my skill for imitating a different character voice.
 With my co-writer taking time out, I had to incorporate the characterisation of Elethe Mehr into my quest writing and ambient scene work, even though she was created by someone else.
 Although this was challenging at first, it was really useful for me to explore ways to inhabit the personalities of characters created by other writers.